DodgeCharger.com Forum

 I do see that you opened up a new can-o-worms now as did I when I put in a drop base.........

-Where ya gonna mount the coil? rotz
+Where ya gonna mount the coil? :rotz:

 I'm running out of room real quick!
 Not sure about the coil yet.
 Have to think a bit on that.
 I'm debating on leaving out the A/C compressor out.
 I was laying out things this weekend and it's getting crowded pretty quick, plus I would lighten up approx. 60 lbs of weight.
 I'm not sure the A/C compressor will fit now anyway with the height difference with the INDY's.
 I will have to get a different belt pulley set up thou - your car was a/c too Chris right?
 I do think I have enough height for the coil thou.
 Will check that out this week.
 Talk about "can of worms", I think I opened "Pandoras" box as soon as I decided to go with different heads.

 471_Magnum, I did not hook the linkage yet.
 That's one piece I can't locate right now.
 It's in my garage somewhere, I just have to find it in one of my boxes.
 What kind of issues do you think I might possibly have?
-Linkage hitting the air cleaner pan?Huh
+Linkage hitting the air cleaner pan????

 "Mother should I trust the government?...........
 Pink Floyd "Mother"

-NOT Just 6T9 CHGR
+Just 6T9 CHGR

 Mike, FWIW, I just reconnected my kickdown linkage just for looks (I have a manual valvebody so I dont need it) and I didnt have any problems.